sunils34/sunils34.github.io/user-guide.md

 # User Guide for Sunil Sadasivan

-_This is a User Guide for Sunil Sadasivan.
+_This is a User Guide/README for Sunil Sadasivan.
+This gives you a better sense of my personality and preferences :).
 [Based off this template.](https://medium.com/@cassierobinson/a-user-manual-for-me-d3a851fbc694)_

 _Disclaimer: While this may appear to be rigid, defined and stated as fact, I’ve found my own preferences and working styles more dynamic and subject to change (sometimes rapidly) as I evolve through new experiences and relationships._